microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 #### Aggregate Functions

-5. Enter the below query to count all rows in the customer table:
+5. Enter the below expression to count all rows in the customer table:

 ```
 EVALUATE
 COUNTROWS( Customers )
 ```
-**Note:** The above DAX query could be comparable to the output of the SQL statement:
+**SQL Equivalent:**
 ```
 -- Count all from the Customers table.
 SELECT COUNT(*)